Tell us about yourself and your current role.

 I also knew that I had a true partner in my husband, who was already helping me leap the hurdles of working motherhood.
 He and I are a true team, picking up where the other leaves off.
 He’s always 100% supportive, whether I’m running off to a morning meeting, traveling for days on end, or attending a late-night event.

 What steps do you take to ensure you achieve a healthy work-life balance?

 What professional achievement are you most proud of?
-Tell us a bit about it.
+Tell us about it.

 Where do you see the possibility for change for future working parents?

 We need to replace this idyllic yet impossible need for perfection with optimism, and trade in judgement for support.
 And while there’s a big focus on celebrating working moms, as someone who works alongside some pretty amazing dads, I’d really like to shift attention to focus more on working families and working teams.

 Who are some working mothers you admire/look up to?

 My mother, Ginny Gray.
 She is an amazing role model, with an unbeatable work ethic.
 She taught me the importance of being true to your word – and fulfilling commitments no matter what.
 As a working mom, I’m trying to instill those same values in my own kids so they see this as a point of strength.